Twin Pregnancy Warning Signs: When to Call Your Doctor

 1. Check your blood sugar during routine visits, particularly if you have a family history of diabetes or are overweight.

-2. Expect screening for gestational diabetes between 24 and 28 weeks, usually via a glucose tolerance test.
+2. Screening for gestational diabetes typically happens between 24 and 28 weeks, usually via a glucose tolerance test.

-3. Be aware of symptoms like increased thirst, frequent urination, and fatigue—report these to your healthcare provider.
+3. Symptoms like increased thirst, frequent urination, and fatigue should be reported to your healthcare provider.

 4. If diagnosed, follow dietary modifications, monitor your blood sugar regularly, and possibly consider insulin therapy to maintain your well-being and your twins’.